 The DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.

 Target and Interface MCUs

-The target and interface MCUs are connected by two interfaces:
+The target and interface MCUs are connected by these interfaces: